ghost368/ghost368.github.io/windows/shortcuts.md

 |Ctrl + down| move the cursor to the beginning of the next paragraph (same for up) |

 More windows shortcuts:  https://www.windowscentral.com/best-windows-10-keyboard-shortcuts

+* remove Shift+Alt shortcut to switch languages (will conflict with vscode shortcuts), use Win+Space instead